 Astrological note: A dream of a finished renovation often comes during harmonious transits of Jupiter through your 4th or 2nd house, during its conjunction with Saturn, and in periods when Pluto emerges from a long transit through your personal houses.
 Sagittarians, Capricorns, and Taureans recognize this dream with particular accuracy.
 If Jupiter is now touching your Saturn — the Healer accepts the result, and the dream conveys this through a space in which old heavy work has turned into a light present.

-You dream that the renovation keeps going and going: one thing was finished — another broke; the dust does not decrease; the feeling of “I will never finish.”
-In the body — heavy exhaustion: I am tired of this process.
+You dream that the renovation keeps going on and on: one thing has just been finished — another breaks; the dust does not lessen; the feeling of “I will never finish” sets in.
+A heavy exhaustion rises in the body: I am tired of this process.

-Your Shadow speaks with you here — the part that carries tiredness from endless changes and knows when it is time to stop.
-The dream comes when the rebuilding in your reality has dragged on: you have long been in a transitional state; it always seems “just a little more”; the new does not arrive.
-The Shadow shows: you are not lazy and not weak; you are simply truly tired; this is a serious signal.
+Along this length, your Shadow trudges — the part that carries tiredness from endless change, and knows when it is time to stop.
+The dream comes when the rebuilding in your waking life has dragged on: you have long been in a transitional state; it always seems “just a little more”; the new does not arrive.
+The Shadow shows: you are not lazy, and not weak; you are simply truly tired — and this is a serious signal.

-If the tiredness is strong — it’s worth really stopping “doing” for a while and simply giving yourself rest, even if “not according to the plan of changes.”
-If it seems “endless” — perhaps the goals of the renovation need to be reconsidered; you may have taken too much on your shoulders.
-If one thing “is fixed” and another “breaks” — you may be trying to change what no longer needs changing, and this scatters forces.
-If for the first time you say “I stop here” — a mature acknowledgment of your own limits has ripened; it’s worth protecting and repeating.
+If the tiredness is strong, really stop “doing” for a while, and simply give yourself rest, even if “not according to the plan of changes.”
+If it seems endless, perhaps the goals of the renovation need to be reconsidered.
+You may have taken too much on your shoulders.

 Ask yourself: “Which of my ‘rebuildings’ has dragged on longer than reasonable — and can I either really finish it, or honestly say ‘I stop here, this is enough for me’?”

-Today, in one sphere where you have long been “renovating” and see no end, allow yourself a gentle pause: do nothing new on this theme for at least a week.
+Today, in one sphere where you have long been renovating and see no end, allow yourself a gentle pause: do nothing new on this theme for at least a week.
 Real rest.
-The Shadow recognizes such pauses as respect for tiredness, and in the dreams that follow leaves you in eternal dust less often.
+The Shadow recognizes such pauses as respect for your tiredness, and in the dreams that follow less often leaves you in eternal dust.

 Astrological note: A dream of endless renovation often comes during tense transits of Saturn through your 4th or 6th house, during its aspects to the Sun, and in periods when Neptune blurs your 4th house.
 Capricorns, Leos, and Pisces recognize this dream with particular accuracy.
 If Saturn is now touching your Sun — the Shadow carries long tiredness, and the dream conveys this through a renovation in which “a little more” turns into “never.”

 Renovation in a dream is a serious symbol of rebuilding life.
-Through it the psyche shows how you pass through transitional states: do you endure the dust, do you take the tool into your own hands, do you know how to complete and to live in the new space, do you recognize tiredness from an endless process of change.
+Through it the psyche shows how you pass through transitional states: whether you endure the dust, whether you take the tool into your own hands, whether you know how to complete and to live in the new space, whether you recognize tiredness from an endless process of change.

 Let yourself relate to these dreams as a hint.
-Hold the map of changes, not losing yourself in the chaos of the intermediate.
-Take the tool where your responsibility lies.
-Accept the result when it has come, without an instant plan of a new renovation.
-Stop in drawn-out redoings and acknowledge the limits of strength.
+Hold the map of changes, without losing yourself in the chaos of the in-between.
+Take the tool where the responsibility is yours.
+Accept the result when it has come, without an instant plan for the next renovation.
+Stop in drawn-out redoings, and acknowledge the limits of your strength.